 Lauric acid brings another benefit.
 This is because it can lower cholesterol.
-Those who have high cholesterol levels can lower it thanks to the healthy fatty acid.
+Those who have high cholesterol levels can lower it with this healthy fatty acid.

-The fatty acid contains relatively many calories.
-However, these are hardly dangerous calorie bomb.
-Because the fatty acid is rarely deposited there.
+Lauric acid is relatively high in calories However, these are hardly dangerous to the stomach and hips because the fatty acid is rarely deposited there.

 Cytokines as an Anti-Aging Agent

 Coconut milk contains strong antioxidant protection.
 The included cytokines offer this protection.
-These are proteins that protect our cells.
-They can protect the skin from premature aging.
-Therefore, with coconut milk you get a natural anti-aging agent.
+These are proteins that protect our cells, and can protect the skin from premature aging.
+So you get a natural anti-aging agent in your coconut milk.

 Fiber for Digestion

-With fiber, coconut milk has a clear advantage over regular milk.
-For example, 100 grams of coconut milk contains 2 grams of fiber, while cow’s milk has no fiber.
+Containing fiber, coconut milk has a clear advantage over regular milk.
+For example, 2/3 cup (100 grams) of coconut milk contains 2 grams of fiber, while cow’s milk has no fiber.
 Fiber aids your digestion and can maintain healthy intestinal flora.

 Remineralization of Teeth, Bones and Nails